 If you’re a subcontractor investigating plumbing, HVAC, and/or electrical work with insulated concrete forms, this blog post is for you.
 We talked to 5 experienced tradesmen to get their insight on what it is like working with ICF compared to wood-frame and concrete block buildings.
-You can hear more of their testimonials in the video at the bottom of this page.
+You can hear more of their testimonials in this video.

 The response from contractors was unanimous.
 Installing plumbing, HVAC, and electrical lines with ICFs is extremely easy.
 It may be intimidating at first, but once you overcome the minimal learning curve and adjust your approach, the benefits are clear.
 Mike Sebben, an electrician for 2B Wired, explained, “It’s today’s building method…ICF is absolutely the advancement that should happen in construction.”